How to Host an Open Mic Night

 Mixer and cables

-Unless you are not having a jam night, a two-channel mixer should be sufficient to get you started, as it allows two guitars to be plugged in for ease of changeover and even the most basic of mixers nowadays come with a separate microphone port.
+Unless you are not having a jam night, a two-channel mixer should be sufficient to get you started.
+It allows two guitars to be plugged in for ease of changeover and even the most basic of mixers nowadays come with a separate microphone port.
 Mixers get a fair bit of wear and tear so check all the sliders, knobs and buttons when you’re setting up at the start of the night.

 Check the inputs to see what type of cables are needed to connect instruments, most will require a combination of XLR and guitar jack cables.
 Always have some spares just in case.